Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Methodology

 The process of convective dissolution is studied via the Rayleigh-Taylor instability, corresponding to two layers of fluid of different density, initially in an unstable configuration and subject to relative acceleration under the action of gravity \citep{boffetta2017incompressible}.
 The process is simulated in the frame of porous media flows, mimicked with the aid of a Hele\hyp{}Shaw cell, i.e. two parallel and transparent plates of height $H$ separated by a narrow gap $b$, as shown in Fig.~\ref{fig:sk}(a).
 The cell is initially saturated with two miscible fluids having same viscosity ($\mu$), arranged such that the heavy fluid (density $\rho_M$) lies on top of the lighter one (density $\rho_0$), as sketched in Fig.~\ref{fig:sk}(b).
 The maximum density difference within the system is $\Delta\rho =\rho_M-\rho_0$ and is induced by the presence of a solute, namely potassium permanganate (KMnO$_4$).
 The amount of solute is quantified by its concentration $C$, which is maximum at the upper layer ($C=C_M$) and minimum at the lower layer ($C=0$).

-The evolution of the system is controlled by buoyancy, which tends to bring the fluids in a stable configuration, and by diffusion, which acts to reduce local concentration gradients and increase the mixing of solute in the domain.
+The evolution of the system is controlled by the contributions of buoyancy, which tends to bring the fluids in a stable configuration and it is associated with the buoyancy velocity $U$, and diffusion, which acts to reduce local concentration gradients and to increase the mixing in the domain, and it is quantified by the diffusion coefficient $D$.
 The relative importance of these two contributions can be estimated by the Rayleigh-Darcy number, which represents the governing dimensionless parameter of the system, and is defined as:

 with: